itcaka50/RegistrationForm/README.md

 # RegistrationForm

-Client - Server приложение, реализиращо Register/Login форма на уебсайт, написано на .NET 8.0. Не е използван framework за направата му.
+Client - Server application implementing a Register/Login form on a website written in.NET 8.0.

+No framework was used to make it.
+Compatible with Linux & Windows.

+Description of how to run the application in the documentation.